Roco-scientist/NGS-Barcode-Count/README.md

 it is not counted.
 <br>
 <br>
+Filtering by read quality score is also an option.
+If used, each barcode has its read quality average calculated and if it is below the set threshold, the read is not counted.
+The algorithm is defaulted to not filter unless the --min_quality arguemnt is called.
+See fastq documentation from what the read quality scores mean.
+<br><br>
 Inspired by and some ideas adopted from <a href=https://github.com/sunghunbae/decode target="_blank" rel="noopener noreferrer">decode</a>

 ## Table of Contents